Algorithmic homeomorphism of 3-manifolds as a corollary of geometrization

 The algorithm also does not by itself determine whether the isometry is orientation-preserving.
 However, this is very little extra work.
-Given $\eps \ll \delta$ and given $\eps$-nets $S_1$ and $S_2$, we can let $A$ be a set of 4 points inside of a ball of radius $\delta/2$ in $N_1$ that make an approximate regular tetrahedron.
-If $f:S_1 \to S_2$ is an approximate isometry, then we can check whether $f$ flips over the points of $A$.
-If no orientation-preserving isometry exists, then when $\eps$ is small enough, either $f$ will cease to exist or $A$ will be flipped over.
+Given $\eps \ll \delta$ and given $\eps$-nets $S_1 \subseteq N_1$ and $S_2 \subseteq N_2$, we can let $p_1,p_2,p_3,p_4$ be 4 points in $S_1$ that lie in a ball of radius $\delta/2$ and that make an approximately regular tetrahedron $\Delta$.
+If $f:S_1 \to S_2$ is an approximate isometry, then we can check whether $f$ flips over $\Delta$.
+If no orientation-preserving isometry exists, then when $\eps$ is small enough, either $f$ will cease to exist or $\Delta$ will be flipped over.

 We can use similar methods to find the mapping class group of a single $N$, since by Mostow rigidity it is also the isometry group of $N$.
 We assume that $N$ has boundary, which is technically short of the full generality of \Thm{th:hyphom}, but enough to prove \Thm{th:main}.
 Just as with the method to check whether and approximate $f$ preserves orientation, we can when $\eps$ is small enough compute the effect of $f$ on $H_1(\del N)$, which determines which isometry is close to $f$ (if any). \end{proof}